-Global Chief Privacy Officer
+Privacy Officer

-- 8.1 The ADP Group shall have a Global Chief Privacy Officer who is responsible for overseeing and ensuring compliance with this Code and establishing the global framework for data privacy compliance.
-The Global Chief Privacy Officer is supported by a Privacy Network, sufficient to direct compliance with this Code.
-Where required under UK GDPR, ADP will appoint a Data Protection Officer who shall have the tasks and responsibilities in accordance with UK GDPR, including reporting on privacy compliance to the board of directors of the relevant Group Company: - (a) Chairing the Privacy Leadership Council; - (b) Supervising compliance with this Code; - (c) Supervising, coordinating, communicating, and consulting with the relevant members of the Privacy Network on privacy and data protection issues; - (d) Providing annual privacy reports on data protection risks and compliance issues to the ADP Executive Committee; - (e) Coordinating official investigations or inquiries into the Processing of Client Data by a government authority, in conjunction with the relevant members of the Privacy Network and ADP's Legal department; - (f) Dealing with conflicts between this Code and Applicable Law;
+Global Chief 8.1 The ADP Group shall have a Global Chief Privacy Officer who is responsible for:

-- (g) Monitoring the process by which Privacy Impact Assessments (PIAs) are conducted and reviewing PIAs as appropriate; - (h) Monitoring the documentation, notification, and communication of Data Security Breaches; - (i) Advising on the data management processes, systems, and tools to implement the framework for privacy and data protection management as established by the Privacy Leadership Council, including: - (1) Maintaining, updating, and publishing this Code and related policies and standards; - (2) Advising on the tools to collect, maintain, and update inventories containing information about the structure and functioning of all systems that Process Client Data; - (3) Providing, assisting, or advising on the privacy training to Staff so they understand and comply with their responsibilities under this Code; - (4) Coordinating with ADP's Internal Audit department and others to develop and maintain an appropriate assurance program to monitor, audit, and report compliance with this Code, and to enable ADP to verify and certify such compliance as needed; - (5) Implementing procedures as needed to address privacy and data protection inquiries, concerns, and complaints; and - (6) Advising as to appropriate sanctions for violations of this Code (e.g., disciplinary standards).
+- (a) Chairing the Privacy Leadership Council; - (b) Supervising compliance with this Code; - (c) Supervising, coordinating, communicating, and consulting with the relevant members of the Privacy Network on privacy and data protection issues; - (d) Providing annual privacy reports on data protection risks and compliance issues to the ADP Executive Committee; - (e) Coordinating official investigations or inquiries into the Processing of Client Data by a government authority, in conjunction with the relevant members of the Privacy Network and ADP's Legal department; - (f) Dealing with conflicts between this Code and Applicable Law; - (g) Monitoring the process by which Privacy Impact Assessments (PIAs) are conducted and reviewing PIAs as appropriate;

-Privacy Network 8.2 ADP shall establish a Privacy Network sufficient to direct compliance with this Code within the ADP global organization.
+- (h) Monitoring the documentation, notification, and communication of Data Security Breaches; - (i) Advising on the data management processes, systems, and tools to implement the framework for privacy and data protection management as established by the Privacy Leadership Council, including: - (1) Maintaining, updating, and publishing this Code and related policies and standards; - (2) Advising on the tools to collect, maintain, and update inventories containing information about the structure and functioning of all systems that Process Client Data; - (3) Providing, assisting, or advising on the privacy training to Staff so they understand and comply with their responsibilities under this Code; - (4) Coordinating with ADP's Internal Audit department and others to develop and maintain an appropriate assurance program to monitor, audit, and report compliance with this Code, and to enable ADP to verify and certify such compliance as needed; - (5) Implementing procedures as needed to address privacy and data protection inquiries, concerns, and complaints; and - (6) Advising as to appropriate sanctions for violations of this Code (e.g., disciplinary standards). - Privacy Network 8.2 ADP shall establish a Privacy Network sufficient to direct compliance with this Code within the ADP global organization.